Financial-Times/ft-origami/docs/syntax/scss.md

 ## "Silent" styles

-For every class selector included in a module's SASS, the module *must* also include the same selector as a mixin, with the same styles.
+For every class selector included in a module's SASS, the module *must* also include the same selector as a placeholder, with the same styles.
 Eg:

     .o-thing-foo, %o-thing-foo {
         margin-top: 1em;
     }

+If the original selector is not a class selector then the placeholder class can use a syntax suggestive of the original selector, which *must* be documented.
+Eg:

+    [data-o-grid-sizing~='S3'], %o-grid-sizing-S3 {
+        width: 30%;
+    }

-Modules that make use of styles defined in dependencies *must* use those styles by `@include`ing the appropriate mixin:
+Modules that make use of styles defined in dependencies *must* use those styles by `@extend`ing the appropriate placeholder class:

     .o-anotherthing-foo, %o-anotherthing-foo {
-        @include %o-thing-foo;
+        @extend %o-thing-foo;
         margin-top: 1em;
     }

 Modules *should* provide a mechanism for suppressing output of concrete selectors which may not always be required.
 If present, this mechanism *must* be activated by means of a sass variable `$o-{modulename}-is-silent` which *must* have a default value of `false`.
 In practice, the effect of this *should* be to remove the `.`-prefixed selector, leaving only the mixin.

 <aside>An example of an implementation satisfying these conditions can be found in the `oFtTypographyClass` mixin of the o-ft-typography module</aside>

 ## Code organisation and formatting